"""Class to automatically select available and new primers for sequencing runs."""

 prefix

-The prefix for the primers name
+The prefix for the primer name.

 available_primers_names

-List of already-allocated primer names
+List of already-allocated primer names.

 """